emarcey/cicerone/glossary/malts.md

 		* toasty
 		* nutty/savory
 		* a little caramel/sourdough in the Bohemian Pilsner

+# Rauch Malt
+* Notes:
+	* Prior to 1840, German brewers exclusively used "direct kilned" malt
+	* Then indirect took over and made this less prominent
+	* Malt gets yeast smoky, so reusing yeast adds smokiness
+* Other Names: Smoked malt
+* Kilning: direct kilning with cured beechwood
+* Flavors: smoky, due to wood-kilning
+* Color:
+* Uses:
+	* Germany: contemporary, small selection of smoke-flavored beers
+		* some smoked wheats as well as bocks
 # Roasted Barley
 * Notes:
 	* technically a specialty grain, not a specialty malt